matsen/pplacer/docs/details/pplacer.rst

 You will see that pplacer will use the same amount of *address space*, but less *physical memory*.
-In terms of ``top(1)`` on linux, ``VIRT`` will stay the same bug ``RES`` will decrease.
+In terms of ``top(1)`` on linux, ``VIRT`` will stay the same but ``RES`` will decrease.
 The speed of pplacer will also become at least partially dependent on the speed of the drive where the mmap file is located;
 with an SSD you might not see any difference from using physical memory, while with a spinning metal drive there might be some slowdown.
 Placing the file on